nerab/dropcaster/README.md

 ==================================================
 You have a number of podcast episodes that you would like to publish as a feed.
 Nothing else - no fancy website, no stats, nothing but the pure podcast.

 With Dropcaster, you simply put the mp3 files into the Public folder of your [Dropbox](http://www.dropbox.com/).
 Then run the Dropcaster script that generates the feed, writing it to a file in your Dropbox, e.g. index.rss.
 All mp3 files in the Public folder of your Dropbox are already accessible via HTTP, and so will the RSS file.
-You can then take the RSS file's URL and publish it (again, this is because any file in the Public folder of my Dropbox automatically gets a public, HTTP-accessible URL).
+You can then take the RSS file's URL and publish it (again, this is because any file in the Public folder of a Dropbox automatically gets a public, HTTP-accessible URL).

-The feed URL can be consumed my any podcatcher, e.g. [iTunes](http://www.apple.com/itunes/) or [Juice](http://juicereceiver.sourceforge.net/).
+The feed URL can be consumed by any podcatcher, e.g. [iTunes](http://www.apple.com/itunes/) or [Juice](http://juicereceiver.sourceforge.net/).

 Installation
 ============
 To get started, use RubyGems to install Dropcaster:

     $ gem install dropcaster